civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 2023-07-12 14:30 UTC

-We have received the latest update from the data center administration:
+We have received the latest update from the data center operator:

 Works have continued overnight and an inspection meeting is underway to assess the authorization and process of re-powering the facility.